Trap Signals: Handle Ctrl+C and Script Exit

 Why Trap Signals?

 Without traps, if a script is interrupted, temporary files might be left behind or critical operations interrupted in an unsafe state.
-Using trap
+Using trap, you can:

 - Delete temporary files